-DCYF identified 380 placements into a non-kinship foster home during the Reporting Period.
-In each of those 380 placements, DCYF identified that the non-kinship foster home was licensed during the entire time the child was placed there during the first Reporting Period, resulting in a statewide outcome of 100 percent.
-This meets the 100 percent threshold described in the Settlement Agreement; as described in the next sections of this report, however, DCYF did not meet the threshold mandated by the Settlement Agreement on the other measures comprising this domain, and will not be subject to exit from Section 7 of the Settlement Agreement in the second Reporting Period, even if they again achieve a 100 percent success rate on this measure.
+DCYF identified 375 placements into a non-kinship foster home during the Reporting Period.
+In 374 of those placements, DCYF identified that the non-kinship foster home was licensed during the entire time the child was placed there during the Reporting Period, resulting in a statewide outcome of 99.73 percent.
+This does not meet the 100 percent threshold described in the Settlement Agreement.